 Ferris Bueller fueled thousands of teenagers with the notion that faking sick and skipping school was all the rage.
 “Let’s all take a day off,” they said and senior skip day was born.
 Is it all fun and games or is there a deeper issue that could come from "playing hooky"?

 We spoke with head researcher Dr. Ulfnam at Colombo Labs in New Jersey to see just how much danger could really come from this.
 “You see the rate of reliability has dropped astronomically since the release of this, "The Bueller" in 1986.”
 Dr. Ulfnam told us.

 “Before the year 1986 not a single person had ever heard of this “Man-Flu” but it wouldn’t be long until it spread like a wildfire.”

 So we asked him if he noticed a large spike in Man-Flu cases by the end of 1986.
 His reply may surprise you.
-“Oh no no. You see, in 1986 when the Bueller was released most (if not all) of the first “Man-Flu” subjects where only teens.
+“Oh no, no. You see, in 1986 when the Bueller was released most (if not all) of the first “Man-Flu” subjects were only teens.
 It wasn’t for another 10 years that we would see the numbers climb.”- Ulfnam

-All we can say for now is that if you have a teenage who is claiming to be ill, double check that thermometer before it is too late.
+All we can say for now is that if you have a teenager who is claiming to be ill, double-check that thermometer before it is too late.